DeanBerrie/Cp3402-Learning-Journal/learning_journal_week3.md

 - What are you aiming for?: HD
 - Prefer online/meeting in person?: Doesn't care
 - Confidence level on subject so far?: Medium
-- Preffered role in team project?: Doing what others don't want to
+- Prefered role in team project?: Doing what others don't want to
-- Preffered group size?: 3-4
+- Prefered group size?: 3-4

 #### Interviewee 3